rohan-paul/Pandas-DataScience_MachineLearning-Exercises/Matplotlib/subplots-function.md

 Here is an example on how to use the matplotlib.pyplot.subplots method:

-Line 1-2: Import matplotlib.pyplot for plotting and numpy for generating data to plot.
-Line 4: Generate a figure with 2 rows and 2 columns of subplots.
+* Generate a figure with 2 rows and 2 columns of subplots.
-Line 5: Generate some data using numpy.
+* Generate some data using numpy.
-Line 7-10: Index the ax array to plot different subplots on the figure fig.
+* Index the ax array to plot different subplots on the figure fig.
-Line 11: Output the figure.
+* Output the figure.

 ```
 import matplotlib.pyplot as plt